z-------------/CPod/README.md

 Admittedly, it isn't simple or beautiful yet.
 All in due course!

+## Dependencies

+Cumulonimbus requires Foreman, Grunt, and a few node modules.

+Run `npm install --production` to install dependencies listed in `package.json` under `dependencies`.

+Omit `--production` to include `devDependencies`.

+## Build

+Run `grunt` to execute Grunt tasks.

 ## Run

 `cd` to the `cumulonimbus` directory.

-`npm install` to install dependencies.

-`node index.js` to start.
-The Cumulonimbus server will now be running on `localhost` at port `3000`.
+Run `foreman` to start.
+Cumulonimbus will now be running on `localhost` at port `3000`.
+Navigate there in a web browser to see it in action.